 What are the benefits of powder blue in a kitchen?

-If anybody knows about the subtle power of this soft shade, it is Claire Birkbeck, a designer at luxury kitchen brand Neptune.
+If anybody knows about the subtle power of a blue kitchen, it is Claire Birkbeck, a designer at the luxury kitchen brand Neptune.
 Claire praises powder blue for its ease of use, which then promotes a 'restful space that won't shout for attention.'